Crocoblock/suggestions/README.md

 <h3>Support</h3>

-<p>In case you need any assistance from CrocoBlock team, we provide <strong>24/7 support</strong>.
+<p>In case you need any assistance from Crocoblock team, we provide <strong>24/7 support</strong>.
 Feel free to use <strong><a href="https://kava.ticksy.com/" rel="nofollow">ticket system</a></strong> to get assistance.</p>

 <h3>Changelog</h3>

-To learn more about the updates and releases coming out weekly at CrocoBlock, check our <strong><a href="https://crocoblock.com/changelog/" rel="nofollow">changelog</a></strong>.
+To learn more about the updates and releases coming out weekly at Crocoblock, check our <strong><a href="https://crocoblock.com/changelog/" rel="nofollow">changelog</a></strong>.

 <h3>Knowledge Base</h3>

-For more cases, guides and tutorials related to CrocoBlock, check:
+For more cases, guides and tutorials related to Crocoblock, check:

 <ul>
   <li><strong><a href="https://www.youtube.com/watch?v=APz7aaGc2yE&list=PLdaVCVrkty72g_9pu4-tRJ0j_cc01PqUXhttps://crocoblock.com/changelog/" rel="nofollow">video tutorials</a></strong>;</li>